Skip to main content

 Congratulations!

-You've learned how to handle cache revalidation in Hyper-fetch!
+You've learned how to handle cache invalidation in Hyper-fetch!